brightprogrammer/brightprogrammer.github.io/content/cv.md

 A native GUI implemented for an r2wars like game for a custom virtual machine `xvm` written my some random guy (whom now I know very well) on discord.
-Had lots of fun while writing, because my college entrance exams just ended then and was exploring really interesting tops and the idea of writing VMs and desktop applicaitons was very new to me.
+Had lots of fun while writing, because my college entrance exams just ended then and was exploring really interesting tops and the idea of writing VMs and desktop applications was very new to me.

 ### [pwned](https://github.com/brightprogrammer/pwned)

 Some very basic exploit scripts I wrote while learning binary exploitation.
-Mostly filled with explots for `printf` and `stack-buffer-overflow` vulns.
+Mostly filled with exploits for `printf` and `stack-buffer-overflow` vulns.

 ## Education